 The Kennel Club has regulations in place to help ensure that dogs registered with it do not come from puppy farmers.
 Breeders need a breeding licence from their Local Authority if they breed five or more litters in a year and the Kennel Club will not register puppies from those who breed this number unless they have one.
 This should mean that you are not buying from a puppy farmer and not fuelling the cruel trade.

-As an additional measure the Kennel Club will refuse to register more than four litters from a bitch in its lifetime, (the current legal limit is six), to protect the welfare of breeding bitches.
+As an additional measure the Kennel Club will refuse to register more than four litters from a bitch in its lifetime; the current legal limit is six.
+This is to protect the welfare of breeding bitches.

 Help throughout your dog’s life

 Taking on a dog is a big responsibility and new puppy owners need all of the support that they can get throughout their dog’s life.
 The Kennel Club has a plethora of information and services for those who buy puppies registered with the Kennel Club.
 This includes training through the Kennel Club Good Citizen Dog Training Scheme and information about immunising, insuring and exercising your dog along with general care.
 My KC gives puppy owners their own online account.
 It sends them alerts and reminders that will help them to know, for example, when to start training their puppy, links to local classes and about dates for crucial veterinary checks.